Configure SSO with SCIM for system users (Admin SSO)

 Authentication providers are configured in the web console under Account Settings > Settings.

-Pharos Cloud supports the following authentication methods:
+HP Insights supports the following authentication methods: OpenID Connect and SAML

 OpenID Connect (OIDC)